Testing for Candida Albicans Infection

 If abnormalities are detected using the OAT, treatments can include supplements, such as vitamins and antioxidants, or dietary modification.
 Upon treatment, patients and practitioners have reported significant improvement such as decreased fatigue, regular bowel function, increased energy and alertness, increased concentration, improved verbal skills, less hyperactivity, and decreased abdominal pain.
 The OAT is strongly recommended as the initial screening test.

-for more information on the Organic Acids Test (OAT) and to order a test kit http://www.greatplainslaboratory.com/home/eng/full_oat.asp#Clinical
+For more information on the Great Plains laboratory Organic Acids Test (OAT) and to order a test kit https://www.greatplainslaboratory.com/organic-acids-test/

 We have been diagnosing and treating our patients with Candida for almost 5 years and have developed a strong understanding of this debilitating yeast.